Cray-HPE/docs-csm/operations/security_and_authentication/Add_LDAP_User_Federation.md

         * <cray-keycloak-users-localize chart option name> : <description>
           - default: <the default value if not overridden in customizations.yaml
           - type: <type that the value in customizations.yaml has to be. e.g., if type is string and a number is entered then you need to quote it>
-          - allowed values: <if only certain values are allowed they're listed here>
+          - allowed values: <if only certain values are allowed they are listed here>
         )

         * ldapProviderId : The Keycloak provider ID for the component.
 This must be "ldap"